vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 Sometimes it can be handy to have the requests stored permanently.
 In other cases not.
 If you need just a quick test and create one or two throwaway requests, which will not be reused, it is much better to use a [scratch file](https://blog.jetbrains.com/idea/2014/09/intellij-idea-14-eap-138-2210-brings-scratch-files-and-better-mercurial-integration/).
 Just press *Ctrl + Shift + Alt + Insert* to open the *New Scratch file* dialog.
 Then select *HTTP Request*.
 No matter which variant you use, the usage will be the same, only the persistence of the file is different.

 To make your start with REST client as smooth as possible, as of version 2018.1, you can access several pre-made templates filled with example requests by accessing `Tools → HTTP Client → Open HTTP Requests Collection`.
-Still, this opens the same REST client, it just provides you with some examples already pre-filled.

 ![Open HTTP Requests Collection](./idea-open-http-requests-collection.png)